bbiswal333/bulletinboard/Security/Exercise_24_MakeYourApplicationSecure.md

 #### Explanation
 The responsibility of the `WebSecurityConfig` class is to **__configure__** the Spring Security framework.
-The class represents a java based configuration, which has been derived from the XML based configuration of the [XSA java-hello-word sample application](https://github.wdf.sap.corp/xs2-samples/java-hello-world/blob/master/java/src/main/webapp/WEB-INF/).<sub><b>[to-do]</b></sub> You can use this class as a template for your own applications.
+The class represents a java based configuration.
+You can use this class as a template for your own applications.
 Change the `antMatchers` method with the respective HTTP method and URL pattern of the service endpoint(s) to be secured.
 Change the `access` method with the authorization a user requires for that URL pattern.
 You can add as many `antMatchers(...).access(...)` method chains as you wish.

 Technically - under the hood - the default [`AffirmativeBased`](https://docs.spring.io/spring-security/site/docs/4.2.1.RELEASE/apidocs/org/springframework/security/access/vote/AffirmativeBased.html) `AccessDecisionManager` is used.
 This holds the `WebExpressionVoter`, which in turn makes use of the `OAuth2WebSecurityExpressionHandler` that handles Spring EL expressions like `hasRole` or `isAuthenticated` ([read more](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html)).
 If you require more than one Voter you can specify a "custom" `AccessDecisionManager` such as [`UnanimousBased`](https://docs.spring.io/spring-security/site/docs/4.2.1.RELEASE/apidocs/org/springframework/security/access/vote/UnanimousBased.html).